Home Podcasts Literacy in Color: A Science of Reading Aligned Podcast for Educators

 Literacy in Color: A Science of Reading Aligned Podcast for Educators

-Michelle Sullivan • Literacy Coach & Science of Reading Advocate 96 episodes Latest May 26, 2026
+Michelle Sullivan • Literacy Coach & Science of Reading Advocate 96 Episodes Jun 30, 2026

 Literacy in Color is a podcast for elementary teachers, literacy coaches, and reading interventionists who want to apply the Science of Reading in engaging ways.
 Hosted by Michelle Sullivan, a seasoned literacy expert with over a decade of experience, the show offers practical tips, proven strategies, and creative ideas for phonics, morphology, vocabulary, and comprehension.
 Each episode aims to make literacy instruction colorful and impactful, helping all learners become confident readers.